arctop/android-sdk/Arctop-Stream.md

-# Neuos™ Stream Server
+# Arctop Stream Server

 The purpose of Stream Server is to provide a platform independent API.
 The server is running on the mobile device and operates on the user's LAN.
-It allows authorized clients to access the realtime data that Neuos provides.
+It allows authorized clients to access the realtime data that Arctop provides.

 ## General Structure

-The Neuos Central app launches a socket server on the LAN it is connected to.
+The Arctop app launches a socket server on the LAN it is connected to.
 It publishes the service for discovery, and awaits connections from clients.

 When a client connects, an authentication handshake is performed, and once successful, the server will transmit the data received over the network stream.
-The data is identical to what a client connecting directly to Neuos SDK receives via the INeuosSdkListener interface.
+The data is identical to what a client connecting directly to Arctop Native SDK receives via the INeuosSdkListener interface.

 The data is transmitted as JSON objects, allowing easy interpretation in almost any programming language.